brycehanscomb/brycehanscomb.com/pages/scalable-analytics.md

 5. It's impossible to determine who / why / when a property was set
 6. You'll encounter friction when moving to [server-side tagging](https://developers.google.com/tag-manager/serverside)

-Fortunately, all of these issues can be solved by changing how analytics event data is surfaced by the application.
-Instead of application user interactions adding data to a global object, these interaction events can be modelled along a timeline-of-events.
+Fortunately, all these issues can be resolved by changing how tracked data is surfaced by the application.
+Instead of user interactions adding data to a global object, they can be modelled as a timeline of events.

 ## Key Idea 2: The Two Axes of Event Data